Becxster/INDE-577/Supervised Learning/Decision & Regression Trees/README.md

     ```sh
     jupyter notebook
     ```
-    Open decision_trees.ipynb from the Jupyter interface.
+    Open decision_regression_trees.ipynb from the Jupyter interface.
 4. **Run the Cells**